 The Power of Class Action Lawsuits

 This case is an example of how a common consumer has the power to hold a corporation accountable by filing a class action lawsuit.
 Why do we file class action lawsuits?
 What is the purpose?
-Well, tort reform advocates would have you believe that it’s just a way for lawyers to make money.
+Well, tort reform advocates would have you believe it’s just a way for lawyers to make money.
 But, upon closer examination, we see that class action lawsuits wield a lot of power on behalf of the little guy.

-In this particular case, the woman who filed the lawsuit suffered no great injuries or damages.
+In this case, the woman who filed the lawsuit suffered no great injuries or damages.
 However, it bothered her that this company advertised that its teethers were BPA-free and used that as a selling point, when in fact, it wasn’t true.
 Companies that lie to consumers and deceive them to increase profits should be held responsible.
 But the average individual can do so only with a class action lawsuit.
-It would simply not feasible for one person to pay the court and legal fees and file a lawsuit against a company.
+It would simply not be feasible for one person to pay the court and legal fees and file a lawsuit against a company.

 Source: https://norcalrecord.com/stories/511531309-class-action-over-baby-teether-product-continues-federal-judge-rules